International Day of the Disappeared

-Monday, 30 August is the International Day of the Disappeared.
+(Nicosia, 30 August 2011) – The 30th of August is the International Day of the Disappeared.
 The Missing Persons’ is not only a humanitarian problem or a political issue.
-It is first and foremost the human tragedy, the problem of a profound pain.
+It is first and foremost the human tragedy, the problem of profound pain.
 The pain that does not differentiate, that has no nationality, no religion, has no race or age.
-Slicing through individual human hearts, it leaves deep bleeding wounds in a society at large.
+Slicing through individual human hearts leaves deep bleeding wounds in society at large.
 The efforts to find the fate of the missing, in order to heal these wounds, can succeed only through a dialogue between the parties.
 The bi-communal scientific teams of the Committee on Missing Persons in Cyprus (CMP) have been painstakingly working since 2006 to return the remains of the loved ones to their families.

-As of 15 August 2010 the CMP visited 412 alleged burial sites, exhumed bones relating to 690 individuals, conducted osteological analyses at the Anthropological Laboratory where bone samples are also prepared, had 1187 DNA analysis performed by the Laboratory of Forensic Genetics of the Cyprus Institute of Neurology and Genetics (CING) and returned to their families remains of 248 missing individuals for a proper burial.
-The efforts of the CMP, while it is Cypriot owned and lead, are facilitated by the United Nations, supported by the International Community and enjoy robust endorsement by both leaders.
+As of 1 August 2011 the CMP visited 542 alleged burial sites (130 more than in August 2010), exhumed bones relating to 798 individuals (108 more than in August 2010), conducted 472 osteological analyses at the Anthropological Laboratory, had 1443 DNA analysis performed by the Laboratory of Forensic Genetics of the Cyprus Institute of Neurology and Genetics (CING) (256 more than in August 2010) and returned to their families remains of 297 missing individuals for a proper burial (49 more than in 2010).
+The efforts of the CMP, while it is Cypriot owned and lead, are facilitated by the United Nations, supported by the international community and enjoy robust endorsement by both leaders.